 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
 See page 8 for details.
+This Plan is accredited.
+See page 13 for details.

 Who may enroll in this Plan: Civilian Active and Retired employees of the following organizations: